Where global leaders engage in strategic dialogue about the future of energy.

 Over 500 leaders from industry, academia, government and non-profit will converge at Stanford University's Global Energy Forum on May 6-7, 2020.

-The 2020 Forum focuses on the urgent, challenging issues facing global decarbonization and a rapid transformation of the global energy system, from scaling technology and innovation to finance and policy.
+The by-invitation 2020 Forum focuses on the urgent, challenging issues facing global decarbonization and a rapid transformation of the global energy system, from scaling technology and innovation to finance and policy.

 We hope you will join us and others in working to transform the energy landscape and secure the future of energy.